MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/avoid-using-invoke-expression.md

 # Avoid using Invoke-Expression

 The `Invoke-Expression` cmdlet should only be used as a _last resort_.
 In most scenarios, safer and more robust alternatives are available.
-Forums like Stack Overflow are riddled with examples of `Invoke-Expression` misuse.
+Forums like Stack Overflow are filled with examples of `Invoke-Expression` misuse.
 Also note that **PSScriptAnalyzer** has a rule for this.
 For more information, see [AvoidUsingInvokeExpression](/powershell/utility-modules/psscriptanalyzer/rules/avoidusinginvokeexpression).

 Carefully consider the security implications.
 When a string from an untrusted source such as user input is passed directly to `Invoke-Expression`, arbitrary commands can be executed.
-Always consider a different, usually more robust and secure solution first.
+Always consider a different, more robust and secure solution first.

 ## Common scenarios